po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/22-Stu_MVC-Review/README.md

 ## 💡 Hints

+* Without a signup form, how can you quickly add new users to the database?

-What needs to happen with the Sequelize data before it can be passed into the Handlebars.js template?
+* What needs to happen with the Sequelize data before it can be passed into the Handlebars.js template?

 ## 🏆 Bonus